upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/tool-centric-and-documentation-heavy-approaches.md

 ## Transition

 This analysis highlights a pattern distinct from both process-oriented methodologies and architecture-centric approaches: explicit artifact production without necessarily establishing durable epistemic governance.

-The next family further shifts the focus toward formal governance and compliance frameworks operating at the organizational level.
+The following page synthesizes the patterns observed across families and prepares the ground for identifying systematic areas of sparse coverage.